ChangLab/ATACPrimerTool/How_to_design_normalization_controls.md

 cd ATACPrimerTool/
 ```

-An example command with default arguments is available in [norm_peaks.sh](norm_peaks.sh).
-You can run this command directly once bam files have been downloaded from ENCODE using
+An example command with default arguments is available in [FindNormPeaks.sh](FindNormPeaks.sh).

 ```
-./norm_peaks.sh
+./FindNormPeaks.sh
 ```

 or by running

 ```
-python pipelines/norm_peaks.py -O test_out/ -S norm_peaks -G hg38 -C norm_peaks.yaml -I ~/ATACPrime
-rTool/test_data/norm_peaks -return 500 -gs hs -rmdup
+python pipelines/FindNormPeaks.py -O APT_practice/ -S NormPeaks -G hg38 -C FindNormPeaks.yaml -I test_data/ENCODE_bams/ -return 500 -gs hs
 ```

-The normalization peak pipeline will produce a list of low variance peaks as well as their annotations.
+The normalization peak pipeline will produce `norm_peaks.bed`, a list of low variance peaks in bed format.
+Peak annotation information will also be provided in the `norm_peaks_annotated.txt` file.
 For our uses, we select peaks at promotors of genes known to be ubiquitously expressed to increase the likelihood that the selected normalization peaks will work for samples beyond those used as input.

 Once suitable normalization peaks have been identified, ATAC-seq bam files and normalization peak coordinates can be used as input into ATAC Primer Tool to identify optimal primer locations, as described in the [README](README.md).